hackclub/hackclub/workshops/beatmaker/README.md

 And if we run our code, it should look like this.

 Not so compelling, right?
-We will now write some CSS, which will style our HTML document and make our Beat Maker look prettier.
+We will now write some CSS, which will style our HTML document and make our drum pad look prettier.
 Let's do that.